ehsanpo/ResizeToIcon/README.md

 - `r`, `g`, `b` define the red, green, and blue components of the background color.
 - `alpha` defines the transparency (0 for fully transparent, 1 for fully opaque).

+## check Icon

+you can use https://redketchup.io/icon-editor to check the created icon.

 ## Dependencies

 - [`sharp`](https://www.npmjs.com/package/sharp): Image processing library.